eMYKion/primes-project/demo1/readme.md

 #this demo1 was developed on a Windows 10 platform, using Chrome as the browser
+#in order to run this demo, you need node_modules in the same scope as the demo folder, with chart.js,
+#child_process, and socket.io modules.

 #to compile laser.cpp to laser.o :
   g++ laser.cpp -o laser.exe -std=c++11